Jon Vroman: Personal life

-On June 14, 1975, Jon Vroman was born to an American military family stationed in the city of Sasebo, Nagasaki Prefecture, Japan.
+On June 14, 1975, Jon Vroman was born to an American military family stationed in the city of Sasebo, Japan.
 Vroman's family moved frequently throughout much of his early life, residing in Camp Hill, Pennsylvania, South Carolina, Maryland, and Virginia before settling once again in Camp Hill, where Vroman graduated from high school in 1993.
 Vroman attended eight different schools over the course of these moves.
 He stated that he often had difficulty becoming involved with his peers due to the regularity of his being introduced to new communities.
 This experience later inspired his philosophy to "live life in the 'front row'" by actively taking charge of one’s own life, after Vroman witnessed a group of ecstatic college students at the front row of a concert, and made the observation that their enjoyment of the show differed from the disinterest of attendees sitting further back.
 Vroman’s motivational speaking continues to emphasize the importance of cultivating strong interpersonal relationships and building a sense of community with the various people in one’s life.

 Vroman married his wife, Russian native Tatyana, in 2008 at a ceremony in Siberia.
 They reside in the town of Austin Texas, with their two sons, Tiger and Ocean.